suhasmaddali/suhasmaddali/README.md

 📽 [__Jose Portilla's Reinforcement Learning Course__](https://github.com/suhasmaddali/Jose-Portilla-Reinforcement-Learning) - One of the interesting things about the instructor [Jose Portilla](https://www.udemy.com/user/joseportilla/) is his attention to detail and clarity of explanation.
 Reinforcement learning has a lot of potential, especially in database systems and computer systems.
 After going through the course, I learned a lot of intricate details about how to define an agent and an environment which are the key tools in reinforcement learning.
 You might take a look at the repository where I present the notebooks which were used for learning the basics and advanced concepts related to python.

-## 🔬🧐 My Thoughts on State-of-the-art (SOTA) Techniques in Artificial Intelligence:
+## 🔬🧐 My Thoughts on State-of-the-art (SOTA) Techniques in Artificial Intelligence

 <img src = "https://github.com/suhasmaddali/Images/blob/main/state%20of%20the%20art%20techniques%20image.gif" width = "750"/>